mvernier06/face2surrender/src/sources/index.rst

 Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.

-For more information on the autoencoder, check out the :doc:`autoencoder` section.
+For more information on the autoencoder, check out the :doc:`autoencoder` section (you'll have information on the :ref:`data <data>` too).

+And finally, you can check how we generated new faces :doc:`genetic-algorithm`.

 .. note::